cisco-intersight/terraform-provider-intersight/website/docs/d/management_controller.html.markdown

 page_title: "Intersight: intersight_management_controller"
 sidebar_current: "docs-intersight-data-source-managementController"
 description: |-
-Provides management controls access to an endpoint.
+A specialized service processor that monitors the physical state of a server, using sensors and communicating with the system administrator through an independent connection.

 ---

 # Data Source: intersight_management_controller
-Provides management controls access to an endpoint.
+A specialized service processor that monitors the physical state of a server, using sensors and communicating with the system administrator through an independent connection.

 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `device_mo_id`:(string)
-* `dn`:(string)
+* `dn`:(string)The Distinguished Name unambiguously identifies an object in the system.
 * `model`:(string)Model of the endpoint that houses the management controller.
 * `moid`:(string)The unique identifier of this Managed Object instance.
-* `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+* `object_type`:(string)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
+The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
-* `rn`:(string)
+* `rn`:(string)The Relative Name uniquely identifies an object within a given context.